 There are certain formalities to execute a construction document as a deed.
 These will vary depending on whether the party entering into the contract is a limited company, an LLP or other entity.
 There are also specific requirements for other types of entities and overseas companies.

 Directors can execute construction contracts with one other director or a secretary.
 The director(s) and secretary need to be registered as a director/secretary of the relevant company at Companies House.
 It is also possible for a construction contract to be executed by a single director with the signature being witnessed.

 Two members of an LLP can execute a construction contract as a deed.
 Members must be listed at Companies House.
 Again, it is also possible for a construction contract to be executed by a single member with the signature being witnessed.

-Tip 4: Executing construction contracts under a power of attorney
+Under a power of attorney

 Other individuals can execute construction contracts if they have authority from the entity they are executing the contract on behalf of.
 A company can grant authority by way of a power of attorney or a resolution at a board meeting.
 It is important that evidence of the authority is obtained in case a dispute arises later.